Blondai/monster-log/README.md

 - Alternatively just look for the colors inside the healthbar
 - Make a log class
 - Make a monster class
+- Add docstrings to Duration class
+- Add check function to test if values are valid for Duration class